Disco Elysium: Development

 Kurvitz said that an aim was to have a full, complex depth of choices and outcomes, limited by the practicalities of game development.
 Knowing they could not realistically cover all possible choices, Kurvitz and his team instead focused more on what he called "microreactivity", small acts and decisions the player may make such as an embarrassing comment, and how that may propagate throughout events.
 The dialogue of the player's various skills helped then to provide critique and internalisation of how these small decisions had larger effects on the game world, so that the player would become more aware of such choices in the future.
 An additional factor in writing was the recognition that there was no real solution to the game; while the player may resolve some portions of the story, the primary case is nearly unworkable, similar to the rest of Revachol.
 They created the companion Kim as a no-nonsense character to help keep the player on track of resolving some part of the game and recognising that there were some story threads they simply could not fix or resolve.

 As originally planned, the game was to focus on action in a single city location to make the 2017 release.
 However, as ZA/UM had indicated to investors that this was to be a game that spanned a larger world, they found the need to spread beyond that single location, forcing them to delay the game's release, along with the name change to Disco Elysium.
 This title plays on a few double meanings related to the word "disco"; in one sense, it refers to ideas that briefly gain the spotlight before burning out similar to the fad of disco music, and reflected in the protagonist's clothing style, while in a more literal sense, "disco" is Latin for "I learn", thus reflecting on the protagonist's overcoming his amnesia to learn about the world of Elysium.
 Kurvitz had always anticipated the No Truce title to be more of a working title and wanted to reserve it for when they had bundled Disco Elysium with a second planned game.
 Though ZA/UM had initially planned to publish the game through Humble Bundle, they ultimately chose to self-publish it.

-In March 2025, ZA/UM announced an official mobile version of Disco Elysium for Android, aimed at engaging TikTok users.
-The release is scheduled for Summer 2025, with pre-registration available on Google Play.
+In March 2025, ZA/UM announced an official mobile version of Disco Elysium for Android, aimed at engaging more casual users.
+The game released on Google Play on August 5, 2025, taking the form of a visual novel.